Nmap for Penetration Testing

 ICMP Ping Scan

-An ICMP ping scan can be useful when scanning a host outside the local network:
+An ICMP ping scan can be useful when checking whether a remote host responds to ping-style probes.

 sudo nmap -PE -sn scanme.nmap.org